Prime number theorem: Prime-counting function in terms of the logarithmic integral

 The logarithmic integral li(x) is larger than π(x) for "small" values of x.
 This is because it is (in some sense) counting not primes, but prime powers, where a power p^{n} of a prime p is counted as 1/n of a prime.
 This suggests that li(x) should usually be larger than π(x) by roughly $\ \tfrac{1}{2} \operatorname{li}(\sqrt{x})\ ,$ and in particular should always be larger than π(x).
-However, in 1914, J. E. Littlewood proved that $\ \pi(x) - \operatorname{li}(x)$ changes sign infinitely often.
+However, in 1914, Littlewood proved that $\ \pi(x) - \operatorname{li}(x)$ changes sign infinitely often.
 The first value of x where π(x) exceeds li(x) is probably around x ~ ×10^316; see the article on Skewes' number for more details.
 (On the other hand, the offset logarithmic integral Li(x) is smaller than π(x) already for x = 2; indeed, Li(2) = 0, while π(2) = 1.)

 Elementary proofs

 In the first half of the twentieth century, some mathematicians (notably G. H. Hardy) believed that there exists a hierarchy of proof methods in mathematics depending on what sorts of numbers (integers, reals, complex) a proof requires, and that the prime number theorem (PNT) is a "deep" theorem by virtue of requiring complex analysis.
-This belief was somewhat shaken by a proof of the PNT based on Wiener's tauberian theorem, though this could be set aside if Wiener's theorem were deemed to have a "depth" equivalent to that of complex variable methods.
+This belief was somewhat shaken by a proof of the PNT based on Wiener's tauberian theorem, though Wiener's proof ultimately relies on properties of the Riemann zeta function on the line $Re(s)=1$, where complex analysis must be used.